gzk-x64/bulk/How_Many_ProtonMail_accounts.md

 ## 0. Context

-ProtonMail is super cool, but when you have several free accounts it's restrictive: no IMAP; not possible to associate several accounts into one etc.
+ProtonMail is super cool, but when you have several free accounts it's restrictive:

+- no IMAP
+- not possible to associate several accounts into one
+- etc.

 This tutorial solves this problem.
 It was designed for **Firefox only** (*But can definitely be reproduced on Chrome*).